Web Dev Startup Tutorial

 Move Visual Studio Code from Downloads to Applications

 3. Go ahead and open up Visual Studio Code once you have it installed.
-It should resemble the screenshot on the right.

 It may not look EXACTLY the same, and that's okay.
 Visual Studio Code is always updating itself.